 Michael Douglas is a Registered Maine Guide.
 His passion for nature, awareness, tracking, primitive skills, and philosophy, has taken him around the globe in search of teachers and opportunities to learn new skills.
 He is a former student of Paul Rezendes, Tom Brown Jr., Jon Young, and many others.
 Mike’s passion for both learning and teaching “primitive” techniques has earned him a unique reputation in the scouting community and among professional educators.
 After pursuing survival skills as a U.S Marine, he started his own Survival School in 1989 at the University of Maine.
 In 1993 he was the recipient of the Marion Rich Waterman Mayer Award from the University of Maine College of Education.
 Since then he has been a consultant for Discovery Channels’ “Dual Survivor” and was featured on National Geographics’ “Doomsday Preppers”, where he received the highest “Survivability Score” of the shows first season.
 He has also coached reality television participants on Naked and Afraid and has been a mentor to college students, professors, professional educators, Eagle Scouts, and television personalities.
 His apprenticeship program is internationally known, offering participants from all over the world immersion in Tracking, Survival, Awareness, Bow Making, Wild Edibles, Medicinal Plants, Hunting, Trapping, and much more.
 August, 2016 will mark this school’s 27th year of sharing skills with people globally.
 Currently, Mike is working with the Sami of Sapmi in present day Sweden to revive their cultural tools in the context of our modern society.
 He also directly trains the apprentices, and instructors at the school as well as a consultant in educational, corporate and entertainment venues.
 Mike credits his patient wife Karen and his children, Ryan, Dakota, and Emily, with their love and support in helping him realize his lifelong dream – teaching outdoor skills to all levels from beginners to military instructors of the craft.

 Mike is a Registered Maine Guide who spent his early years exploring his old homestead and surrounding woodland.
 For a large part of his childhood he could be found flipping over rocks to find insects, digging for arrowheads, building forts, and collecting reptiles, amphibians, and fish to bring home as pets.
 After graduating from Ramapo College of New Jersey in 2008 with a Bachelors of Science in Accounting, he followed his heart and childhood passions up to the Maine Primitive Skills School.
 We have since have not be able to get rid of him.
 He started with us as a student in the summer of 2009, showing up for a workshop every month, and heading into the woods to camp for weeks at a time to practice the skills.
 After a humble summer of getting eaten by bugs, struggling to get a fire going, and staying warm, Mike became our first residential apprentice in 2010.
-He has since been on many staff survival trips and has played an integral part as a Senior Apprentice and Assistant Instructor during the past few years, while developing his skills as a mentor and a wildman.
+He has since been on many staff survival trips and has played an integral part as a Senior Instructor during the past few years, while continuing to develop his skills as a mentor and a wildman.
 Previously, he has directed homeschooling programs and summer camps, trained staff, and instructed workshops at the Maine Primitive Gathering and Common Ground Fair.
 Mike enjoys living on the school property in various primitive structures for extended periods of time.
 A year in a tipi, months in grass huts, and wintering in a yurt has taught him much about what it means to live a simple life in the wilderness.
 His personal passions are focused on answering lifelong questions like, How can we work towards community vibrancy and food security using mostly wild food?
 What are the best ways to combine the primitive skills “Caretaking Philosophy” with the “Permaculture Design Principles”?
 How can yoga be used to connect us more deeply towards an awareness of the natural world?
 What options do we have to apply the wisdom of our ancestors to our modern world?
 How can bird language and animal tracking be used to connect people to empathy and awareness?
 How can we increase the learning curve of eager students who want to learn primitive shelter, water, fire, and food, while still giving them the dirt time needed to experience the lessons fully?

 Nate is a Registered Maine Guide who grew up in northern Maine, hunting, fishing, skiing, and finding whatever excuse available to spend his time outdoors.
 After earning a Bachelors of Science in Marine Engineering from the Maine Maritime Academy, he spent years traveling the world working on cruise ships, specializing in water purification.
 His love for the natural world brought him back from the sea to complete an apprenticeship at the Maine Primitive Skills School.
 Nathan is passionate about sharing skills, especially bow making and foraging.
 He also enjoys shelter building and Bee Keeping.